MithrilJS/mithril.js/docs/lifecycle-methods.md

 ---

-### shouldUpdate
+### onbeforeupdate

-The `shouldUpdate(vnode, old)` hook is called before a vnode is diffed in a update.
+The `onbeforeupdate(vnode, old)` hook is called before a vnode is diffed in a update.
 If this function is defined and returns false, Mithril prevents a diff from happening to the vnode, and consequently to the vnode's children.

 This hook by itself does not prevent a virtual DOM subtree from being generated unless the subtree is encapsulated within a component.

-Like in other hooks, the `this` keyword in the `shouldUpdate` callback points to `vnode.state`.
+Like in other hooks, the `this` keyword in the `onbeforeupdate` callback points to `vnode.state`.

 This hook is useful to reduce lag in updates in cases where there is a overly large DOM tree.